eeowaa/devtools-template/README.md

 to create a new repository based upon the provided template.

-Among other things, the [./configure](configure) script provided with this repository moves the [LICENSE](LICENSE) file into a separate [NOTICE](NOTICE) file containing a short preamble.
+Among other things, the [./configure](configure) script provided with this repository moves the [LICENSE](LICENSE) file into a separate `NOTICE` file containing a short preamble.
 This achieves two legal goals which help to protect your team should you ever distribute your work more broadly:

-1. Your team's original work will have no license attached; i.e. you reserve all rights to your intellectual property.[^1]
+1. Your team's original work will have no license attached, i.e., you reserve all rights to your intellectual property.[^1]

 2. Your team fulfills its legal obligation to disseminate the license and